Young Jin Cho

 Bishop Young Jin Cho

-Bishop Young Jin Cho is a retired Bishop of The United Methodist Church.
+Bishop Young Jin Cho is a retired Bishop of The United Methodist Church in which he served from 2012-2016.

 He was born in Onyang, South Korea, and graduated from Methodist Theological Seminary in Seoul, Korea, where he earned the Th.B. and Th.M. degrees He came to the United States in 1979 and earned M.Div. and D.Min. degrees from Wesley Theological Seminary in Washington, DC.
 He was ordained in the East Annual Conference of the Korean Methodist Church in 1977 and transferred to the Virginia Conference in 1983.